Travel report: The Five Rivers Cycle Route

 Day 7: Reichenschwand - Nuremberg, approx. 40 km

-The last short stage led us back along the route we had taken by mistake on the first day.
-One of the most beautiful routes, we thought.
-Again we passed Lauf and Hammer.
-The traffic on the bike path became heavier and heavier the closer we got to Nuremberg.
-Explainable, because it was a warm Sunday.
-The meadows at the Pegnitz and Wöhrder See were full of mostly young people sunbathing, swimming or playing ball.
-Among the cyclists we could distinguish several groups: unpretentious people in everyday clothes on partly very old bikes, sporty youth on racing bikes in perfect sportswear, fashion-conscious youth on city bikes without gears, fenders, racks, lights and bells, older couples in sportswear on pedelecs, "combat cyclists", which means totally black-clad, stocky men on mountain bikes with wide off-road tires.
-Almost all of them were riding at high speed, and the latter group quite recklessly.
-Because of the silence of the cyclists, it was sometimes dangerous, even for the pedestrians.
-We passed the parking lot of our car and were relieved to see it back unharmed.
+The meadows by the Pegnitz and Wöhrder See were full of mostly young people sunbathing, swimming or playing ball.
+Among the cyclists, we could distinguish between several groups: unpretentious people in everyday clothes on sometimes very old bicycles, sporty youth on racing bikes in perfect sportswear, fashion-conscious youth on city bikes without gears, mudguards, luggage racks, lights and bells, older couples in sportswear on pedelecs, combat cyclists, i.e. totally black-clad, stocky men on mountain bikes with wide off-road tires.
+Almost all of them were riding at high speed, and the latter group was quite reckless.
+Because of the noiselessness of the cyclists, it was sometimes dangerous, even for the many pedestrians.
+We passed the parking lot of our car and were relieved to see it undamaged.
 Good Nurembergers!

 The beer garden on the city wall